 I know that Princess Jenny is simply jealous.
 She heard me and my partner play a couple of music gigs, something she can’t do, but which we have done professionally for decades.
 I have a strong, loving marriage.
 And a couple of degrees, while she’s barely read a book in decades and is as thick as the proverbial two short planks.
 You’d think she’d allow me these small mercies, given the state of my health.
 But, no. She’s fifty-something and has been getting by on her now fading looks.
 She picked up a boyfriend overseas a couple of years ago, dragged him away to the other side of the world, away from all support systems, (another classic narcissistic move to give them total control), and then convinced her family to help them buy a house.
 She’s clearly used to being Queen of the Neighborhood and just can’t bear not to be the centre of attention at all times.
 When I googled her I discovered she’d even entered an over-fifties beauty contest in Las Vegas .
 (Because appearances are everything?
 She didn’t win, she came third, which must have smarted.)
 When she shares photos for her child’s birthday on social media, there are sixty of them, and she appears in EVERY one, looking glamorous and facile.
 Because, as I well know from experience, narcissists can be proud of their offspring, but only if the parent remains the centre of attention.
 Because everything is always, always all about them.

-So she went after my friend.
-Whom I now know is weak as shit and easily turned into a Flying Monkey.* Honestly, I almost suicided.
+So she went after my friend, whom she knew I loved and confided in, and whom I now know is weak, opportunistic, and vain enough to easily be turned into a Flying Monkey.* Honestly, I almost suicided.
 This kind of thing is known as covert bullying and is one of the primary drivers of suicide in school aged young people.
 That middle-aged women can behave like this says a whole lot about their level of maturity – or lack thereof – and the level of cruelty they are capable of towards someone who is already struggling with disability and chronic pain and has done nothing to deserve this persecution beyond inspiring their jealousy by merely existing.

 I guess I should be grateful to Jenny for showing me what a ‘fair weather friend’ and outright user Sally really is.
 According to Sally, I am the problem.
 Because I ‘only talk about myself’ and think I am ‘better than everyone else’ – neither of these things are true, but they ARE true of Sally.

 Here is my apparent ‘sin’: When Sally came to my home, I did what friends generally do with each other, that is, talk about our lives.
 In this case, I revealed my distress over the career issues I’d been experiencing, and my feeling that years of studying and gaining relevant qualifications had all been wasted, that I’d now been thrown on the scrap heap, despite a lifetime spent advocating for women and minorities.
-All because I refuse to call myself a ‘person with a uterus’ and thus offended the ‘language police’ (ie 1990s graduates in gender studies who read Judith Butler’s bizarre take on gender and swallowed all of it whole).
+All because of how my generation uses words.
+I refused to call myself a ‘person with a uterus’ and thus offended the ‘language police’ in my networks ( ie 1990s graduates in gender studies who read Judith Butler’s bizarre take on gender and swallowed all of it whole).
 I am not the only older female writer to have experienced this in recent times, there are thousands of us, kicked to the kerb by younger people, even as they are benefitting every day from the fruits of our own activism over decades.
 On top of this I had, as I mentioned, been experiencing an unbearable level of pain for some months so was, quite literally, losing my mind.